FrancescAlted/filter-pipeline/report/report.md

 Time to read pytables-bench.h5:   0.256s (5.81 GB/s)
 ```

-so, times for creation and read are pretty much comparable.
+so, times for creation and read are pretty much comparable for this case.

 The memcpy() overhead in HDF5 filter pipeline
 ---------------------------------------------

 Here we are going to compare the HDF5 filter pipeline performance using
-the Blosc filter with the bcolz package that also uses Blosc as a
+the Blosc filter with the bcolz package that also uses Blosc as (the
-filter:
+only) filter:

 ```
 francesc@francesc:~/filter-pipeline$ BLOSC_NTHREADS=1 python pytables-bench.py blosc -w